arsyakaukabi/bypass-paywall-kompas/README.md

-# Paywall Remover Extension
+# Bypass Paywall Kompas Extension

 ## Description

-Paywall Remover is a browser extension that allows you to remove paywalls on kompas.id, enabling you to access premium content for free.
+Bypass Paywall Kompas is a browser extension that allows you to remove paywalls on kompas.id, enabling you to access premium content for free.

 ## How to Install